-The world's 15 best Christmas markets
+The world's 17 best Christmas markets

 The event is spread out across the Bourse, Place de la Monnaie, Grand Place, Place Sainte Catherine and Marche aux Poissons, with ice skating, a Ferris wheel, light shows and, of course, a huge Christmas tree.

-Running until New Year's Eve, it adds to the Belgian capital's chocolate box feel.
+Running from November 30 until January 6, it adds to the Belgian capital's chocolate box feel.

 What makes it special: There are guided tours in English for those who don't know where to begin.
 Just make sure to warm up with a hot chocolate first.

-11. Fira de Santa Llúcia , Barcelona
+11. Fira de Santa Llúcia, Barcelona, Spain

 Fira de Santa Llúcia is Barcelona's oldest Christmas fair.